 5. Don’t Forget the Community Outreach

 While utilizing the Internet is one of the most cost-effective ways to reach a lot of people and spread the word about your nonprofit, there’s a lot to say about the in-person interaction.

 Resources allowing, investing in physical community outreach activities can really solidify your brand, make it relatable, and make it come ‘alive’ with your supporters, donors, and community.

 Nonprofits that are able to visibly show a commitment to the community are more likely to have a stronger reputation and attract supporters and donors who care deeply about what the organization stands for.

 According to Harvard Law research, community outreach and corporate social responsibility programs create distinct value that leads to increased customer loyalty, willingness to pay premium prices, and lower reputational risks in crisis situations.

-Community outreach also establishes and improves your relevance in communities where you operate.
+Community outreach also establishes and improves your relevance in the communities where you operate.

 Community outreach typically involves using your nonprofit’s resources — be these in the form of money, time, or volunteer hours — to outreach activities.